shakfu/cyfaust/README.md

 ## Status

-- Supports most of faust interpreter, box and signals apis (see `TODO`)
+- Supports most of faust interpreter, box and signals apis (see [TODO](https://github.com/shakfu/cyfaust/blob/main/TODO.md))

 - Works on macOS and Linux {x86_64, arm64}

-- Provides two dynamically-linked and statically-linked build variants
+- Provides two build variants: one dynamically-linked to `libfaust.[so|dylib]` and the other statically-linked to `libfaust.a`

+- Several github workflows are provided which automate the testing and building of cyfaust wheels using supported github runners.

-Current priorities are to Work through remaining items in the `TODO` list.
+Current priorities are to work through remaining items in the `TODO` list.

 ## Setup and Requirements